ccros44/Unifi-Network-FTP-Backup/README.md

  - Unifi Dream Machine
  - Unifi Dream Router

 There is a solution.
 Most people don’t need a full backup of their Unifi Console.
-They're mainly interested in restoring a backup of just Unifi Network, the application that runs on top of Unifi Console for managing their network enviroment.
+They're mainly interested in restoring a backup of just Unifi Network, the application that runs on top of Unifi Console for managing their network environment.
 With this in mind, I have put together this script.
 This script will automatically set up Unifi hardware running Unifi Network to send the Unifi Network backup files to an FTP server every  at a time of your choosing.

 ## Requirements